dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - mixing failure detection & dissemination
     - sub-optimal
 - SWIM
-    - use ping instead of hearbeat
+    - use ping instead of heartbeat
     - every period, ping a random node $j$
-        - if not recieving ACK, ping again but with an indirect path
+        - if not receiving ACK, ping again but with an indirect path
             - make random $K$ other nodes forward the ping to node $j$ and its ACK
             - if received $0$ ACK, mark node $j$ as failed
     - constant detection time & load